 The market is open for pre-orders and onsite sales

-We have also begun issuing $5 credit card tokens again, and customers can purchase those tokens at the market office window.
+We are now issuing $5 credit card tokens again, and customers can purchase those tokens at the market office window.
 We continue to accept EBT and P-EBT cards also at the market window, and the Double Up Food Bucks $20 daily limit remains suspended.

 While shopping and picking up preorders, please follow any physical distancing and safety guidelines posted or communicated by market staff including wearing masks and staying six feet apart from others outside your household.